-Here’s how the payday loan trap might work in reality:
+Here’s how the payday loan trap can unfold in reality:

-- You roll the payday loan into a new payday loan.
-This means that you borrow the amount you need to pay back the current loan — including the finance fee.
-You’re also charged a new finance fee.
-So, if you borrowed $500 with a $75 fee at first, you now need to borrow $575.
-Perhaps the lender has a roll-over fee of $50, which means you now owe $625.
+- Rolling over the loan: In this situation, you choose to roll over the payday loan into a new loan.
+This means borrowing the necessary amount to repay the existing loan, including the finance fee.
+Additionally, a new finance fee is charged.
+For example, if you initially borrowed $500 with a $75 fee, you now need to borrow $575.
+If the lender imposes a rollover fee of $50, your total owed amount becomes $625.

 Why Consider a Personal Loan Instead of a Payday Loan?

-Wise Loan offers personal installment loans that you can apply for in just a few minutes.
-If you qualify for the loan — and you don’t need great credit to do so — we can provide instant funding, same day or next day funding, depending on what time of day you completed the application.
-Instant funding is an option for those that apply and are approved before 5:30 pm CT and who have a Visa or Mastercard debit card associated with their checking account.
-With instant funding, you can receive funds from the loan the same day the loan is approved.
-However, how fast you receive funds depends on your financial institution’s processes.
+Wise Loan offers personal installment loans that can be conveniently applied for in just a few minutes.
+Qualifying for the loan is possible even with less-than-perfect credit, and we provide instant funding options.
+Depending on the time of day you complete the application, you may receive same-day or next-day funding.
+Instant funding is available for those who apply and are approved before 5:30 pm CT, and have a Visa or Mastercard debit card linked to their checking account.
+The exact timing of receiving funds depends on the processes of your financial institution.

-- Our repayment terms can cover a few months or a year or two, depending on your loan.
-Either way, your payments are broken up into much more affordable options than you might find with a traditional payday loan.
-For example, a $700 loan in Louisiana for 5 months might result in a payment every 2 weeks of $131, allowing you to spread the payments out into more manageable amounts so you can keep more of each paycheck.
-At Wise Loan, our loan terms are six months for all states, and (for residents of every state but Texas) you can request a longer repayment period.
+- Flexible repayment terms: Our installment loans offer repayment options spanning a few months or even up to a year or two, depending on the specific loan.
+This allows for more manageable payments compared to traditional payday loans.
+For example, in Louisiana, a $700 loan for 5 months might result in bi-weekly payments of $131, enabling you to spread out the payments into affordable amounts and retain more of each paycheck.
+At Wise Loan, the loan terms are six months for all states, and residents of every state except Texas have the option to request an extended repayment period.